 Fish is one of those things that you either love or you hate.
-Some people can’t bear the idea of something with eyes on their plate, but the fact is, if you are fighting leaky gut syndrome, fish is the secret weapon.
-It is full of omega-3s, and when you combine this with foods like bone broth and vegetables, you’ve got a winning combination.
+Some people can’t bear the idea of something with eyes on their plate, but the fact is, if you are fighting leaky gut syndrome, fish (or fish bone broth) is the secret weapon.
+It is full of omega-3s, and when you combine this with foods like fish bone broth and vegetables, you’ve got a winning combination.
 Fish broth is a great way to add fish to your diet.

 Many Asian dishes make the most of stock, fish, and vegetables in abundance.
-So if you haven’t ventured out to a Japanese restaurant, and you fancy making your own fish stock recipe with vegetables, here’s a dish that is great not only for the summer months, but is also a wonderfully warming winter recipe.
+So if you haven’t ventured out to a Japanese restaurant, and you fancy making your own fish bone broth recipe with vegetables, here’s a dish that is great not only for the summer months, but it is also a wonderfully warming winter recipe.

 The fundamental process of making this dish is getting the stock right.
 Depending on your own specific fish tastes you can pick seafood strong or soft in taste to suit your palate.
-You can add any fish to this dish, such as oysters.
+The best fish choices for fish broth are non-oily fish like Pacific cod, rockfish, and sole.
+You can add any fish to this dish, such as oysters, to make it heartier.
 You can very easily buy oysters online now, and your local fishmonger should have some in stock.
+This healing fish bone broth will help your leaky gut syndrome, and it tastes great!

 Ingredients